Telephone interview, October 2021

 AS: So, the question is, how come you were able to get there?
 How come you identified the right question?

-AS: That’s a… there’s a nice message in there, really, that turning to nature is always a good thing, especially in these days of kind of recognition of the importance of nurturing the planet.
+AS: That’s a nice message in there, really, that turning to nature is always a good thing, especially in these days of kind of recognition of the importance of nurturing the planet.

-AS: And these discoveries open up the possibility of new treatments for pain which are so desperately needed.
+AS: These discoveries open up the possibility of new treatments for pain which are so desperately needed.

 AS: What did hanging out with these Nobel Prize laureates teach you about how to approach research?